 By Caroline Dorey-Stein, Contributing Writer ||

 The world’s most famous reggae singer is about to be the face of Marijuana… legally.
-Marley’s family has collaborated with Privateer Holdings, a private equity group capitalizing on the legal marijuana market.
-A mass production of the claimed “heirloom Jamaican cannabis strains” (strongly associated with Marley and his Rock and Roll Hall of Fame status) will be exclusively sold to states where weed is legal starting next year.
+Marley’s family has collaborated with Privateer Holdings, a private equity group capitalizing on the legal marijuana market, as shown on Missouri Green Team`s website the mass production of the claimed “heirloom Jamaican cannabis strains” (strongly associated with Marley and his Rock and Roll Hall of Fame status) will be exclusively sold to states where weed is legal starting next year.

 According to Rolling Stone News, the legendary singer’s name and image will be licensed to create a “special blend of herb dubbed Marley Natural.”
 Privateer Holdings already has ownership of Tilray, an enormous estate on Vancouver Island, British Columbia that is also the world’s largest marijuana growing farm.
-But with the promising market growth of marijuana, striking while the iron is hot is the private group’s motive to venture into the States.
+But with the promising market growth of marijuana, online sites like potlala are striking while the iron is hot is the private group’s motive to venture into the States.

 The blend will not be available in the U.S. where pot is legal (now including Alaska and Oregon) until late in 2015.
 But this is still exciting news for Marley’s family and devoted fans.
 As Privateer Holdings CEO Brendan Kennedy told NBC News, “Bob Marley started to push for legalization more than 50 years ago.
 We’re going to help him finish it.”
 And with this marketing, Marley will likely be equally, if not more well known, for his movement to legalize weed.